 Time Commitment – Varies depending on the specific activity.

 Mini Libraries (Ison Springs Elementary, Lake Forest Elementary, Woodland Elementary, High Point Elementary, Dunwoody Springs Elementary, North Springs Charter High School, Riverwood International Charter High School).
 Are you interested in enhancing literacy in our schools?
 Our Mini Libraries provide books to financially vulnerable students, most of whom do not have them in their homes.
 Students select two books at a time and can either keep or return them to the bin after they read them.
 The program also features evening school events with parents where SSEF gifts books to participating children.
 Our Mini Libraries distribute about 10,000 books a year.

 Time Commitment - Varies per activity.
-Volunteers organize and support community-based book drives, and collect and deliver books to mini-libraries located in five Sandy Springs Elementary Schools on a weekly basis.
+Volunteers organize and support community-based book drives, and collect and deliver books to mini-libraries located in public schools in Sandy Springs regularly.

 Teacher Supply Closet.
 Partnering with the Community Assistance Center, SSEF conducts school supply drives to provide students with needed school supplies.
 SSEF provides a mechanism for teachers in our Sandy Springs public schools to request school supplies via the SSEF website for needy students in their classes.
 Although the needs are the greatest during the first days of school, the program continues throughout the year.

 Time Commitment - Varies.
 Businesses can conduct a school supply drive at any time.